Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Preliminaries

 Matrices which preserve the row space under left-multiplication, that is, \(\matr{U} \in \pmatRing{m}{m}\) such that the \(\polRing\)-row space of \(\matr{U}\matr{A}\) is the same as that of \(\matr{A}\), are said to be \emph{unimodular}.
-They are characterized by the fact that their determinant is a nonzero constant; or equivalently that their inverse has polynomial entries.
+They are characterized by the fact that their determinant is a nonzero constant; or equivalently that they have an inverse (with entries in \(\polRing\)).